eleanorz/Website/writing/about/index.md

 This is the things that need to be done.

+> Educating the mind without educating the heart is no education at all.
+> - Aristotle

 > The greatest threat to our planet is the belief that someone else will save it.
 > - Robert Swan

 > There are no passengers on spaceship earth.
 We are all crew.
 > - Marshall McLuhan